SumoLogic/sumologic-documentation/docs/observability/host-list-beta.md

 <img src={useBaseUrl('/img/observability/navigation_alert_status.png')} alt="navigation_alert_status" style={{border: '1px solid gray'}} width="250"/>

-## Attributes and Indicators
+## Attributes and indicators

 For each of your hosts, Sumo Logic will extract several types of data based on the signals ingested to Sumo Logic.
-This information falls into three main categories:
+This information falls into three main categories: attributes, indicators, and alerts.
-- Attributes
-- Indicators
-- Alerts

 Both attributes and indicators will work properly using one of the following collection methods: